gaubrey1/celo-ico/README.md

       // By default, ERC20 tokens have the smallest denomination of 10^(-18).
 This means, having a balance of (1)
       // is actually equal to (10 ^ -18) tokens.
-      // Owning 1 full token is equivalent to owning (10^18) tokens when you account for the decimal places.
-      // More information on this can be found in the Freshman Track Cryptocurrency tutorial. uint256 public constant tokensPerNFT = 5 * 10**18;
+      // Owning 1 full token is equivalent to owning (10^18) tokens when you account for the decimal places. uint256 public constant tokensPerNFT = 5 * 10**18;

       // the max total supply is 5000 for MintifyToken Tokens